ocaml/ocaml.org/data/planet/hannes/deploying-reproducible-unikernels-with-albatross.md

 <p>Since we provide <a href="https://builds.robur.coop">daily reproducible builds</a> with the current HEAD of the main opam-repository, and these unikernels have no configuration embedded (but take everything as boot parameters), we just deploy them.
 They come with the information what opam packages contributed to the binary, which environment variables were set, and which system packages were installed with which versions.</p>
 <p>The whole result of reproducible builds for us means: we have a hash of a unikernel image that we can lookup in our build infrastructure, and take a look whether there is a newer image for the same job.
 And if there is, we provide a diff between the packages contributed to the currently running unikernel and the new image.
 That is what the albatross-client update command is all about.</p>
 <p>Of course, your mileage may vary and you want automated deployments where each git commit triggers recompilation and redeployment.
 The downside would be that sometimes only dependencies are updated and you've to cope with that.</p>
-<p>At the moment, there is a client connecting directly to the unix domain sockets, <code>albatross-client-local</code>, and one connecting to the TLS endpoint, <code>albatross-client-bistro</code>.
-The latter applies compression to the unikernel image.</p>
+<p>There is a client <code>albatross-client</code>, depending on arguments either connects to a local Unix domain socket, or to a remote albatross instance via TCP and TLS, or outputs a certificate signing request for later usage.
+Data, such as the unikernel ELF image, is compressed in certificates.</p>
 <h2>Installation</h2>
 <p>For Debian and Ubuntu systems, we provide package repositories.
 Browse the dists folder for one matching your distribution, and add it to <code>/etc/apt/sources.list</code>:</p>
 <pre><code>$ wget -q -O /etc/apt/trusted.gpg.d/apt.robur.coop.gpg https://apt.robur.coop/gpg.pub